 We hold the views of pupils highly and recognise the importance of gaining genuine pupil views in promoting the best pupil outcomes.
-Pupils are able to share their views in a number of different ways (appropriate to age and ability) e.g. via Learning Forums, and may also attend meetings with the SENCO regarding their My Plan, with parents, as appropriate.
+Pupils are able to share their views in a number of different ways (appropriate to age and ability) e.g: via Learning Forums, and may also attend meetings with the SENDCO regarding their My Plan with parents, as appropriate.
+Where appropriate, children will be welcomed at any parent/school meeting.